Suggested Videos for ELNEC Geriatric Courses

 Communication

 Dementia Care Comforts is one of a series of video clips produced by Hospice of the Valley as part of their comprehensive Dementia Program.
-The program's goals and strategies are designed to bring comfort, dignity and quality of life to persons with advanced dementia.
+The program's goals and strategies are designed to bring comfort, dignity, and quality of life to persons with advanced dementia.
 The video series provides excellent information on the progression of dementia, managing behaviors, medication management, health care decisions and using hospice care.
-In addition, their nationally-known staff have developed educational materials for caregivers and healthcare professionals.
-The video clips series, Introduction to Dementia, The Course of Dementia, Dementia Care Comforts, Health Care Decisions in Dementia and When It’s Time for Hospice are available free for viewing at http://hov.org/video-library.
-View more information about Hospice of the Valley’s dementia program and resources, or contact by calling (602) 636-6363 or email emaildementia@hov.org.
+In addition, their nationally known staff have developed educational materials for caregivers and healthcare professionals, including these Dementia Care videos.
+View more information about Hospice of the Valley’s dementia program and resources or contact by calling (602) 636-6363 or emailing emaildementia@hov.org.

 Cultural/Spiritual Considerations